Scanning cluster setups

 Many larger stores run on a cluster environment, with different servers acting as web, file or database server.
 We recommend to install eComscan on each of these servers, unless the server has a read-only filesystem, where it does not make sense to monitor for file changes.

 eComscan scans databases and shared filesystems by default.
-If multiple servers in your cluster are simultaneously scanning shared resoures, this may produce unneccesary load.
+If multiple servers in your cluster are simultaneously scanning shared resoures, this may cause unnecessary network traffic.
 In that case, we recommend the following setup:

 - Web servers only scan their local code base and do not scan shared resources such as NFS shares and database servers. eComscan should be ran with the